LPDI-EPFL/masif/README.md

 ./predict_site.sh
 ```

+The predictions for each vertex in each protein are stored in the directory data/masif_site/output/all_feat_3l/pred_data/.
 The surfaces of the predicted sites can be colored according to the site prediction:

 ```
 ./color_site.sh
 ```

+and saved to a ply file, under the directory: data/masif_site/output/all_feat_3l/pred_surfaces/

 These surfaces can then be visualized using our [PyMOL plugin](#PyMOL-plugin-installation).